opentripplanner/OpenTripPlanner/docs/Product-Overview.md

 ## Talk to an expert about OTP

-Everyone interested in OTP is welcome to post questions on the ['OpenTripPlanner-users group'] (https://groups.google.com/g/opentripplanner-users) or ['Gitter page'] (https://gitter.im/opentripplanner/OpenTripPlanner).
+Everyone interested in OTP is welcome to post questions on the ['OpenTripPlanner-users group'] (https://groups.google.com/g/opentripplanner-users) or ['Gitter chat'] (https://gitter.im/opentripplanner/OpenTripPlanner).
 If you’re looking for a conversation with an individual from a similar organizational type, you can make that request and include some info about your organization on the forum linked above and a member of the OTP community will connect with you.